 The full spectrum of digital advertising includes promotional advertisements and messages delivered through email, social media sites, online advertising on search engines, banner ads and affiliate programs.

-However, digital advertising can really be separated into two categories: search engines (Google, Bing or Yahoo) and social media platforms (LinkedIn, Instagram or Facebook).
-Search is undoubtedly the most effective and trackable digital advertising medium that can ultimately generate traffic as well as measure conversions and ROI.
-On the other hand, social media offers a low-risk and potentially effective tool as it is more cost-effective than search.
+However, digital advertising can really be separated into two categories: search engines (Google, Bing, or Yahoo) and social media platforms (LinkedIn, Instagram, or Facebook).
+Search is undoubtedly the most effective and trackable digital advertising medium that can ultimately generate traffic as well as to measure conversions and ROI.
+On the other hand, social media marketing offers a low-risk and potentially effective tool as it is more cost-effective than search.

 There are several misconceptions regarding digital advertising in the context of branding and marketing integration, and when either medium should be used.
 Here are a list of pros and cons for both categories, which should give you a firm understanding as to when search or social media advertising ought to be applied:

 - Search allows for effective targeted marketing.
 The keywords search engines use will direct targeted consumers to you so you won’t have to look for your target audience.

 - The majority of consumers who come across your brand through a search engine already have the intent to purchase the applicable goods or services, resulting in increased traffic and higher conversions.